For Educational Purposes Only

 Do you have problems sleeping or wake up in the middle of the night and can’t go back to sleep?

 It has been estimated that around half of all American adults state that they feel sleepy during the day, approximately 3 to 7 days a week.
-Also, between 10% to 30% have problems sleeping on a regular basis.
+Also, between 10% to 30% have problems sleeping regularly.

 In general, adults between the ages of 18 and 64 years old require 7 to 9 hours of sleep a night.
 Those over 65 years old need 7 to 8 hours.
 Although, in the United States, there is a report that shows 35.2% of all adults sleep less than 7 hours a night.

-Individuals who work as a factory worker or plant operators who work different types of machinery and equipment have more difficulty getting in enough sleep.
-It has been shown that 44% receive less than 7 hours a sleep per night.
+Individuals who work as factory workers or plant operators who work different types of machinery and equipment have more difficulty getting enough sleep.
+It has been shown that 44% receive less than 7 hours of sleep per night.

 There are some tips below to help individuals sleep better.